vmchale/jacinda/man/MANPAGE.md

 # INFLUENTIAL ENVIRONMENT VARIABLES

-`JAC_PATH` - colon-separated list of directories to search
+`JAC_PATH` - colon-separated list of directories to search for imports

 # EXAMPLES